casper-network/ceps/text/0095-nft-standard.md

     /// Gets the approved account or contract for a specific NFT.
     ///
     /// @param token_id - The NFT ID.
-    /// @return Option<Key> - Approved spender account if one exists. fn approved_for(&self, token_id: U256) -> Option<Key>;
+    /// @return Option<Key> - Approved spender account or contract if one exists. fn approved_for(&self, token_id: U256) -> Option<Key>;

     /// Enables operator approval for all of the caller's NFTs.